MilekJakub/Habitlet/README.md

 - We finish our education and get a reward in the form of a job.
 - If we want an achievement system, we have to build it ourselves.

-It isn't fun at all.
-But...
+It isn't fun at all, but I found a solution.

-Progression and rewards are an integral part of games!
+Progression and rewards are an integral part of games:

 - Game progress is visible immediately.
 - The games can be competitive.
 - We are rewarded for pushing forward.
-- The games are simply satisfying
+- The games are satisfying.